psi4/psi4/doc/sphinxman/source/pcmsolver.rst

 * .. image:: https://anaconda.org/psi4/pcmsolver/badges/version.svg
      :target: https://anaconda.org/psi4/pcmsolver

-* PCMSolver is available as a conda package for Linux and macOS.
+* PCMSolver is available as a conda package for Linux and macOS (and Windows, through the Ubuntu shell).

 * If using the |PSIfour| binary, PCMSolver has already been installed alongside.